 Where few despise these ads, they are loved by many, who see customized shopping content in their news feed – giving them better shopping experience online, through Facebook marketing.

-One of the e-commerce stores that uses Facebook marketing to gain user base is Export Leftovers, a company out of Faisalabad having eight hundred thousand users on its Facebook page.
+One of the e-commerce stores that use Facebook marketing to gain user base is Export Leftovers, a company out of Faisalabad having eight hundred thousand users on its Facebook page.
 The primary reason people buy from Export Leftovers is that it sells export quality material content at a fine price.

 We interviewed the CEO and found out how he established such a successful business and of course his future aspirations.

 What is Export leftovers?

 Export Leftovers as the name suggests is a company that specializes in selling leftover export garments to the local public through social media alone.
 The statistics confirm that the majority of the traffic to Export Leftovers web site comes from social media.

 How did it start?